The Strat: Conception

-In October 1991, the city gave approval to the tower's base and shaft, while the pod atop the tower had yet to be approved.
-At the time, Stupak was trying to obtain financing for the now-$100 million project, and was also under investigation by gaming officials over allegations that he used deceptive advertising to lure customers to Vegas World.
-The project was now planned to include the "world's first indoor African lion's park," consisting of a jungle habitat to be located at the tower base, although this feature was eventually scrapped.
+In October 1991, the city approved the tower's base and shaft; the pod atop the tower had yet to be approved.
+At the time, Stupak was trying to obtain financing for the now-$100 million project and was also under investigation by gaming officials over allegations that he used deceptive advertising to lure customers to Vegas World.
+The project was now planned to include the "world's first indoor African lion's park", consisting of a jungle habitat at the tower base; this feature was eventually scrapped.

 Groundbreaking for the project, known as the Stratosphere Tower, took place on November 5, 1991.
-The start of actual construction had yet to be announced for the tower, which was still opposed by the FAA.
+The start of construction had yet to be announced for the tower, which was still opposed by the FAA.

 Construction

 Construction of the $32 million tower began in February 1992, on property adjacent to Vegas World.
-Multiple architectural and engineering firms monitored the tower's construction to ensure structural integrity.
+Multiple architectural and engineering firms monitored the construction to ensure structural integrity.
 The tower was built directly north of the Las Vegas Strip and south of downtown Las Vegas, in an area known as Meadows Village, a crime-ridden neighborhood nicknamed Naked City.
 Shortly before its opening, a Stratosphere spokesman said, "We hope Stratosphere will be the catalyst that spurs redevelopment" in the area, while acknowledging, "We plunked down a half-billion-dollar project in the middle of one of the worst neighborhoods."

-On August 29, 1993, around midnight, hundreds of customers at Vegas World were evacuated when the half-finished tower caught on fire, during which no injuries occurred.
+On August 29, 1993, around midnight, hundreds of customers at Vegas World were evacuated when the half-finished tower caught on fire.
+No one was hurt.
 The cause of the fire was never determined.
-Portions of the tower were left blackened, but the fire did not cause any structural damage.
+Parts of the tower were blackened, but the fire caused no structural damage.
 The tower is made of concrete and steel.
-The opening had been planned for August 1994, although the fire was expected to delay construction by eight weeks.
-Stupak said that the tower's first phase would still be ready in time with an accelerated construction schedule.
-A large crane located atop the tower, used for construction, was also damaged in the fire.
-The following month, high winds prevented the scheduled dismantling of the crane, a process that was expected to take two days.
+The fire delayed the opening, which had been planned for August 1994, by eight weeks.
+Stupak said the tower's first phase would still be ready in time with an accelerated construction schedule.
+A large crane atop the tower, used for construction, was also damaged in the fire.
+The next month, high winds prevented the scheduled dismantling of the crane, a process expected to take two days.

-Following the fire, Stupak had trouble financing the completion of the tower.
-To continue construction, Grand Casinos announced plans in November 1993 to purchase 33 percent of the Stratosphere and Vegas World by acquiring shares in Stupak's Stratosphere Corporation.
-Grand Casinos, owned by Stupak's poker friend Lyle Berman, ultimately purchased a 43-percent stake in the resort.
+After the fire, Stupak had trouble financing the completion of the tower.
+To continue construction, Grand Casinos announced plans in November 1993 to purchase 33% of the Stratosphere and Vegas World by acquiring shares in Stupak's Stratosphere Corporation.
+Grand Casinos, owned by Stupak's poker friend Lyle Berman, ultimately purchased a 43% stake in the resort.